-The David Eccles School of Business offers professional career management services and a dedicated MRED career counselor to provide students with guidance on all aspects of finding a great career.
-Students have access to recruiting events, an exclusive jobs database, one-on-one consultations with their career coach, in addition to a career development course.
+The David Eccles School of Business offers professional career management services and two MSIS senior career counselors to provide students with guidance on all aspects of finding a great career.
+Students have access to recruiting events, an exclusive jobs database, and one-on-one consultations with their career coach, in addition to a career development course.
 These resources have yielded powerful results for MSIS graduates; see our most recent placements.

-MRED students can attend the program full-time or part-time.
+MSIS students can attend the program full-time or part-time.
 Students attending full-time can complete the program in 3 semesters (12 months), and students attending part-time take 4 to 6 semesters (15-24 months) to complete the program.
-Full-time and part-time students have the same schedule options, and students are able to adjust their credit-hour enrollment each semester.
+Full-time and part-time students have the same schedule options, and students are able to adjust their credit-hour enrollment semester-by-semester.

 One of the most significant benefits of our MSIS program is the continued evolution of the program curriculum.
 We keep a careful pulse on the industry, relying on feedback from industry recruiters and our advisory board executives to ensure that classes and topics covered are current and will keep you competitive in the field.
 Classes cover a broad range of topics including big data, mobile applications, business intelligence, IT security, systems analysis and design, project management, web analytics and database administration.
 The comprehensive curriculum provides students with marketable and in-demand skills, designed to improve job prospects upon graduation.

 For MSIS students, we understand that gaining hands-on experience through courses, projects and extracurricular activities is essential for starting or continuing a career in technology.
 Each course provides an opportunity for students to gain real-world skills and apply theories learned to real-life business problems.
 In addition, MSIS students can participate in a variety of extracurricular activities to further hone their technology skills.